There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 3) 2 John

 This book is the second shortest one in the Bible.
 It contains only one chapter with 13 verses.
-Despite that, it speaks for its purpose well.
+Nevertheless, it speaks for its purpose well.

-Written at the same time with 1 John, this epistle is also specific.
+Written at the same time as 1 John, this epistle is also specific.
 John wrote this for the “elect lady and her children, whom I love in truth” (2 John 1:1, ESV).

-The Bible does not give you a name for this lady nor specify who it represents.
-However, Joe (2018) suggests that it is a metaphor referring to the entire church.
-As such, the children are its congregation.
+The Bible does not name this lady nor specify who it represents.
+However, scholars suggest that it is a metaphor referring to the entire church.
+As such, the children are its congregation 7.

 Regardless of this, this book addresses its message to all believers.
 It intends to remind them to love one another and follow God’s commandments.